-I have a Marmite Archive which is as sad as it sounds, though I am kind of proud of it.
+I have a Marmite Archive which I am kind of proud of.
 I believe other people have them too, so I’m not the only person in the world.
-Shaun is Australian and wishes he could have a Vegemite Archive, but let’s face it, other than the song it’s a bit boring really (plus we’d run out of cupboard space).
+Shaun is Australian and wishes he could have a Vegemite Archive but the reality is that it would only be one pot.

-Music too.
-I saw my first gig in 1983 (Duran Duran) and have owned records since the mid-seventies (the Mickey Mouse Disco Album), though at least when I started buying records my tastes improved (Tottenham’s FA Cup Final Squad 1981), before I discovered John Peel’s festive fifty in 1986 and never looked back.
-Somehow the indie world let me in (it might have been down to my fanzine writing skillz) and I’m still here now twenty years on.
-I fully intend to pass on all my indie knowledge to my first-born and will be starting with my flexidisc collection forthwith.
+Music wise, I saw my first gig in 1983 (Duran Duran) and have owned records since the mid-seventies (the Mickey Mouse Disco Album), though at least when I started buying records my tastes improved (Tottenham’s FA Cup Final Squad 1981), before I discovered John Peel’s festive fifty in 1986 and never looked back.
+Somehow the indie world let me in (possibly due to my fanzine) and I’m still here now over twenty years on.
+I fully intend to pass on all my indie knowledge to my first-born once she stops talking about Harry Styles and Frozen.

-On a more personal note, I have awful tinnitus which means I’m a bit hard of hearing at times, I had diabetes when I was pregnant and have just right cholesterol which could get worse, and I’m probably the most paranoid person I know.
+On a more personal note, I have had tinnitus for over ten years which means I’m a bit hard of hearing at times, I had diabetes when I was pregnant and have just right cholesterol which could get worse, and I’m probably the most paranoid person I know.

 If you want to contact me, then email@example.com is where I’ll be.